 Did you know that there are different types of knitting?

 Should I rather say there are two main styles of knitting and I am going to make a study of both of them, even though I have always done the English Style.
-When I started this website a few years ago, I found out that there is also a different type of knitting style called Continental knitting style.
+When I started this website a few years ago, I found out that there is also a different type of knitting style called the Continental knitting style.
 I of course tried it but found it extremely difficult after being trained in the English style, but it must be wonderful to master, as it is so much quicker.

-In fact it may even be helpful to learn both different types of knitting for various reasons, including the fact that your joints can take a break from one repetitive knitting style while trying the other.
+In fact, it may even be helpful to learn both different types of knitting for various reasons, including the fact that your joints can take a break from one repetitive knitting style while trying the other.
 I had tennis elbow from knitting last year, so it would have been good if I could carry on with continental-style knitting while I was healing.

 Different Types Of Knitting